redis/node-redis/README.md

 Not very useful in diagnosing the problem, but if your program isn't ready to handle this, it is probably the right thing to just exit.

+`client` will also emit `error` if an exception is thrown inside of `node_redis` for whatever reason.
+In the future, there will be a better way to distinguish these error types.

 ### "end"

 `client` will emit `end` when an established Redis server connection has closed.

+### "drain"

+`client` will emit `drain` when the TCP connection to the Redis server has been buffering, but is now writable.
+This event can be used to stream commands in to Redis and adapt to backpressure.
+Right now, you need to check `client.command_queue.length` to decide when to reduce your send rate.
+Then you can resume sending when you get `drain`.

+### "idle"

+`client` will emit `idle` when there are no outstanding commands that are awaiting a response.

 ## redis.createClient(port, host)